 You’ll want to ensure the gold refinery is flexible enough to offer several payment options that make the process more convenient.

-For example, Garfield offers ACH direct deposit payments, so you can get paid quickly.
+For example, Garfield offers ACH direct deposit payments, so you can receive payment quickly.
 We also offer to pay by check.
-Lastly, customers can choose to be paid in bullion and select from a wide range of coins in our bullion store.
+Lastly, customers can choose payment in the form of bullion and select from a wide range of coins in our bullion store.